ElazarK/content-docs/scripts/AlgosecGetTicket.md

-Use this script to retrieve a FireFlow change request by its ID.
+Retrieves a FireFlow change request by its ID.
 ## Script Data
 ---